Scandinavian Defense: Kotrč–Mieses Gambit: 4.b4!?

-Valencian Variation: 3...Qd8
+3...Qd8

-The retreat with 3...Qd8 was depicted in Castellvi–Vinyoles, the Valencian Variation, may be the oldest of all Scandinavian lines.
+The retreat with 3...Qd8 was depicted in the 15th century Catalan poem Scachs d'amor.
+In reference to this, authors Sergi Núñez de Arenas and Francisco Rubio proposed the name "Valencian Variation" in a 2023 article for the Spanish magazine Peón de Rey.
 Prior to the 20th century, it was often considered the main line, and was characterized as "best" by Howard Staunton in his Chess-Player's Handbook, but was gradually superseded by 3...Qa5.
 In the 1960s, 3...Qd8 experienced something of a revival after the move was played in a game by Bronstein against GM Andrija Fuderer in 1959, although Bronstein ultimately lost the game.
 Bronstein's game featured the older line 4.d4 Nf6, while other grandmasters, including Karl Robatsch, explored fianchetto systems with 4.d4 g6 and a later ...Ng8–h6.

-The line's reputation suffered after a string of defeats, however, including two well-known won by Bobby Fischer against Robatsch in the 1962 Chess Olympiad (later published in My 60 Memorable Games) and William Addison in 1970.
-The variation with 4...g6 "has been under a cloud ever since [Fischer's] crushing win", but the 3...Qd8 variation as a whole remains playable, although it is now considered somewhat passive.
+Afterwards the 3...Qd8 line's reputation suffered after a string of defeats however, including two well-known won by Bobby Fischer against Robatsch in the 1962 Chess Olympiad (later published in My 60 Memorable Games) and William Addison in 1970.
+The variation with 4...g6 "has been under a cloud ever since [Fischer's] crushing win", but the 3...Qd8 variation as a whole remains playable, although it is considered somewhat passive.
 It is played particularly by IMs John Bartholomew and Daniel Lowinger, and by the GMs David Garcia Ilundain and Nikola Djukić.

-Gubinsky–Melts Defense: 3...Qd6
+3...Qd6

-This move, called the Gubinsky-Melts Defense, offers another way to play against 3.Nc3, and it has been growing in popularity in recent years.
-At first sight the move may look dubious, exposing the queen to a later Nb5 or Bf4, and for many years it was poorly regarded for this reason.
-Numerous grandmaster games have since shown 3...Qd6 to be quite playable, however, and it has been played many times in high-level chess since the mid-1990s.
+3...Qd6, which has been called the Gubinsky–Melts Defense and the Pytel Variation (after Krzysztof Pytel and Bożena Pytel), has grown in popularity over time.
+At first sight the move seems to leave the queen vulnerable to a later Nb5 or Bf4, and for many years it was poorly regarded for this reason.
+Numerous grandmaster games have since shown 3...Qd6 to be quite playable, however, being played many times in high-level chess since the mid-1990s.
 White players against this line have found an effective setup with d4, Nf3, g3, Bg2, 0-0, and a future Ne5 with a strong, active position.
 The variation was covered thoroughly in a 2001 book by Michael Melts.

-3...Qe5+

-3...Qe5+, the Patzer Variation, is regarded as bad for Black; for example after 4.Be2 c6 5.Nf3 Qc7 6.d4 White has a handy lead in development.

-3...Qe6+
+Black's third-move alternatives

+Other queen moves by Black are considered inferior.